-Marriott’s social media recruiting strategy may very well be one of the best examples of the effectiveness of social media recruiting worldwide.
+Marriott’s social strategy may very well be one of the best examples of the effectiveness of social media recruiting worldwide.

 As part of their recruitment strategy, Marriott actually created a Facebook game that enables users to manage different elements of a Marriott hotel.
 ‘MyMarriottHotel’ allows players to virtually run their own hotel, hiring and firing employees, delivering food and cleaning rooms.
 The happier the guests, the higher the points.

 The game, available in Spanish, Arabic, French, and Chinese, successfully helped Marriott actively connect with employees in global markets where they were struggling with a lack of talent.

 Engaging on International Social Networks – Four Seasons